Add-ons

 401 Unauthorized | Authentication failed.
 Verify the credentials provided in the Authorization header. |

-403 Forbidden | Lab Data is not enabled for your organization.
-Contact the ROOK team to enable the service. |
+403 Forbidden | Lab Data is not activated for your organization.
+Contact the ROOK team to activate the service. |

 413 Payload Too Large | The uploaded file exceeds the maximum supported size of 10 MB. |